 Generally a customer’s perception of your company will not change as they are merrily walking down the street.
-It is much more likely that their opinion of you will change when they are interacting with your organisation: a contact centre, invoice, using a product.
+It is much more likely that their opinion of you will change when they are interacting with your organisation: speaking with a contact centre, reading an invoice, using a product, etc.

-If you survey them shortly after that interaction then you are much more likely to get a good understanding of exactly what drove that change in sentiment and thus how to leverage the opportunity or fix the issue.
+If you survey them shortly after that interaction then you are much more likely to get a good understanding of exactly what drove that change in sentiment and thus how to leverage the opportunity or fix the issue at the touchpoint.

-Because transactional feedback carries with it rich information on the transaction (if you measure it correctly) and detailed information on the feedback from the customer, you are often able to directly link an issue with an action to resolve it.
+Because transactional feedback carries with it rich information on the transaction itself and detailed feedback from the customer, you are often able to directly link an issue with an action to resolve it.

-NOTE: when you run a transactional feedback process the survey response should include a wealth of transaction information such as product line, location, transaction value, person with whom they interacted, customer segment, etc.
+NOTE: when you run a transactional feedback process the survey “meta-data” analysed should include a wealth of transaction information such as product line, location, transaction value, person with whom they interacted, customer segment, etc.

 That combination of data (customer response and transaction details) makes transactional feedback a rich vein of relevant data in which to mine for actionable customer insights.